By Andrew Westcott

 The most useful and frequently used is option 1, the rest doing more specific cleaning which doesn't need to be performed on such a regular basis.
 Options 1, 2 and 3 clear out accumulated files which can also be removed within Internet Explorer, but in addition to these files, certain other normally hidden and undeletable files are also removed.
 It is in fact highly beneficial to delete your temporary internet files and cookies using the removal feature in Internet Explorer before running this program, as otherwise it could take a considerable amount of time to delete them from DOS.

-Using FDISK, create a primary DOS partition of between 500Mb and a couple of Gb (depending on whether you are a gamer or not), then create an extended DOS partition filling the rest of the HDD.
+Using FDISK, create a primary DOS partition of between 500Mb and a few Gb (depending on whether you are a gamer or not), then create an extended DOS partition filling the rest of the HDD.
 Finally, create a logical drive in the extended DOS partition.
 Be sure to make the C: partition active, to enable the computer to boot from it.
 Oh... and don't forget to format both partitions.

 The reasoning behind this is that once you've got a nice, clean and stable Windows 98SE installation you should create an image of it on the D: partition, so it can be reinstated if and when required.
 I strongly recommend Damien Guibouret's Partition Saving software.
+Ensure any saved files are also stored on the D: partition, as everything on the C: partition will be deleted when an image is reinstated.

 Defrag & Scandisk - 0.1Mb